 What is a change request?

 A change request is a formal proposal for changing some aspect of an agreed-upon project, IT service, or other business operation.
-Change requests can come from within your organization, from your customers, business partners, or from other stakeholders.
+Change requests can come from within your organization, from your customers, business partners, or other stakeholders.

 A reliable request for change (RFC) process will lead to greater internal efficiency, reduced organizational risks, and better alignment among all your business units.
 Change requests are an essential part of change management—a core principle of ITSM.
 The change request is the initial documentation that helps you build a digital paper trail to track changes to complex systems that might have unexpected consequences—small or large—down the road.